DLT-Corpus: A Large-Scale Text Collection for the Distributed Ledger Technology Domain: Additional datasets documentation

 \subsection{Motivation}

-\textbf{Purpose:} The DLT Sentiment Analysis Dataset\footnote{https://huggingface.co/datasets/ExponentialScience/DLT-Sentiment-News} was created to support sentiment analysis research in the \ac{dlt} domain, addressing the lack of high-quality labeled data that captures domain-specific sentiment expressed by cryptocurrency community members.
+\textbf{Purpose:} The DLT Sentiment Analysis Dataset\footnote{\url{https://huggingface.co/datasets/ExponentialScience/DLT-Sentiment-News}} was created to support sentiment analysis research in the \ac{dlt} domain, addressing the lack of high-quality labeled data that captures domain-specific sentiment expressed by cryptocurrency community members.

 \textbf{Creators:} Walter Hernandez Cruz, Peter Devine, Nikhil Vadgama, Paolo Tasca, Jiahua Xu